Mayday's Magic Circle screen print

 Mayday's Magic Circle is original artwork drawn and screenprinted by Adrienne Rozzi.

-Black ink and silver leaf on kraft-colored archival paper.
+Black ink on kraft-colored archival paper.
 Each print comes signed by the artist.

 Measures approximately 15" x 15"

 As always, please review my FAQ page before every purchase.